The Sydney Review of Books invites applications for the 2021 CA-SRB Emerging Critics Fellowships.

 There are no age or experience limits to applying for the Emerging Critics Fellowship.
 That said, we are looking for applicants who are seeking to develop their portfolio and their critical practice.
-You may wish to detail in your cover letter the ways in which you envisage this fellowship will serve your professional development.
+In your cover letter, you may wish to detail the ways in which you envisage this fellowship will serve your professional development.

 Applicants who are on an academic career path should explain their particular interest in writing for a general rather than an academic audience in their cover letter.

 How to apply?

 Send us a one-page cover letter of up to 800 words and a writing sample of up to 1000 words.
 Your writing sample can be a link to a published or an unpublished piece of writing.
 In your cover letter, please introduce yourself as an emerging critic; tell us about your experience to date as a critic and what it is that shapes and informs your critical practice.
 Your cover letter should also explain how you will benefit from this fellowship and sketch out brief prospective pitches for three critical essays on Australian literature.
 We hope that applicants will benefit not only in terms of publication opportunities but also through developing a sustained relationship with an editor.
 Bear in mind that all essays commissioned and published for this program will be stand-alone review essays of a single new or forthcoming book.

 We understand that many emerging critics juggle multiple assignments and deadlines in order to make ends meet.
 Fellowship recipients will be expected to work on essays slated for publication in June, August and September.
 Before you apply for this fellowship, please consider whether these deadlines are a manageable addition to your workload.

 The deadline for applications is 11:59pm on Sunday 28 March 2021.

 Who will judge the applications?